Detailed and easy elaboration of Wall Wash Test (WWT) on Chemical tankers (with Videos)

 6. Pay attention not to pick any dirt and sweat into the sample.

 Normally floor is not tested for contamination.
-If you require to do so, check surveyor is not wiping the filter paper.
+If you are required to do so, check surveyor is not wiping the filter paper.
 The standard procedure is to placing a filter paper on a spot wetted by Lab grade Methanol.
 For Lab test, put this paper inside a sample bottle and filled with Methanol (50cc).

 Now, time to go for WWT in the Lab.
 Let’s dig in….